DigitalLifeYZQiu/Data-Process-Library/README.md

 # Data Processing Library (DaPLib)

-DaPLib is an composite data processing function library for quick industrial data analyze and visualize based on `Pandas`.
+DaPLib is a composite data processing function library for quick industrial data analyze and visualize based on `Pandas`.

 ## Usage